-Description: This instrumental technique allows for the detection of functional groups and the characterization of covalent bonding.
-It can provide information on the molecular structure of your material.
+This instrumental technique detects functional groups and the characterization of covalent bonding and provides information about the molecular structure of materials.

 - Food: Screen for known and unknown adulterants.

-Use: UV-Vis analysis on materials include consumer care products, pigments, coatings, organic conjugates (proteins, DNA, RNA) and metallic ions.
+Common applications of UV-Vis analysis include consumer care products, pigments, coatings, organic conjugates (proteins, DNA, RNA) and metallic ions.

 Gas Chromatography (GC) – HP6890 (FID Detector), Agilent6890N (FID Detector), Agilent7820A (Mass Detector)

-Description: Gas chromatography is an analytical technique used for the determination of organic components that can be volatized.
-Several detectors are available including a Flame Ionization Detector (FID) that is capable of easily quantifying separated analytes and a mass spectrometer which is useful for identifying components.
+Gas chromatography is an analytical technique used to determine if organic components can be volatized.
+Several detectors are available for partner use, including a Flame Ionization Detector (FID) that can easily quantify separated analytes and a mass spectrometer, which is useful for identifying components.

-Use: With our expertise in Gas Chromatography Method Development we can analyze a broad range of sample types including volatiles, hydrocarbons, glycols, fatty acids, flavors and fragrances or develop a GC or GC/MS method for your unique analysis needs.
+With our expertise in Gas Chromatography Method Development, our lab can analyze a broad range of sample types, including volatiles, hydrocarbons, glycols, fatty acids, flavors and fragrances or develop a GC or GC/MS method for unique analysis needs.

-Description: Ion chromatography (or ion-exchange chromatography) is a chromatographic process that separates ions and polar molecules based on their affinity to an ion exchanger.
-It works on almost any kind of charged molecule and the two types of ion chromatography available are anion-exchange and cation-exchange.
-The water-soluble and charged molecules bind to moieties which are oppositely charged by forming ionic bonds to the insoluble stationary phase.
-T
+Ion chromatography, or ion-exchange chromatography, is a chromatographic process that separates ions and polar molecules based on their affinity to an ion exchanger.
+It works on almost any kind of charged molecule, including anion-exchange and cation-exchange.
+The water-soluble and charged molecules bind to moieties, which are oppositely charged, by forming ionic bonds to the insoluble stationary phase.

-Use: The CarboPac PA1 column, which is a specialized anion-exchange capillary column, can be used to determine a wide pH range from 0 to 14 at all concentrations of buffer salts.
+The CarboPac PA1 column, which is a specialized anion-exchange capillary column, can determine a wide pH range from 0 to 14 at all concentrations of buffer salts.
 It is ideal for the separation of neutral and acidic monosaccharides.

 High Pressure Liquid Chromatography – Agilent1200 and Agilent1220

-Description: High-performance liquid chromatography (HPLC, formerly referred to as high-pressure liquid chromatography) is a technique in analytical chemistry used to separate, identify, and quantify components of high boiling point mixtures.
-It relies on pumps to pass a pressurized liquid solvent containing the sample mixture through a column filled with a solid adsorbent material.
-Each component in the sample interacts slightly differently with the adsorbent material, causing different flow rates for the different components and leading to the separation of the components as they flow out the column.
+High-performance liquid chromatography (HPLC, formerly referred to as high-pressure liquid chromatography) is a technique in analytical chemistry used to separate, identify and quantify components of high boiling point mixtures.
+It relies on pumps to pass a pressurized liquid solvent, containing the sample mixture, through a column filled with a solid adsorbent material.
+Each component in the sample interacts slightly differently with the adsorbent material, causing varied flow rates for the components, leading to the separation of components as they flow out of the column.

-Use: The primary use for HPLC is the assay of active ingredients in your product.
-This analysis provides assurance that the product meets labeled specifications and is useful in monitoring the efficacy of the product over time.
-With our expertise in HPLC, we can analyze a wide range of sample types including pharmaceuticals, organic acids, industrial chemicals, cosmetics, dietary supplements, food and beverages or develop an HPLC method for your unique analysis needs.
+With our expertise in HPLC, we can analyze a wide range of sample types, including pharmaceuticals, organic acids, industrial chemicals, cosmetics, dietary supplements, food and beverages or develop an HPLC method for unique analysis needs.

-Use: It is an especially useful technique for the study of polymeric materials, including thermoplastics, thermosets, elastomers, composites, plastic films, fibers, coatings and paints.
-Common applications of TGA include:
+TGA takes a closer look at changes in physical and chemical properties of materials, specifically an increase in temperature with a constant heating rate, or time with constant temperature and/or constant mass loss.
+It is especially useful for the study of polymeric materials, including thermoplastics, thermosets, elastomers, composites, plastic films, fibers, coatings and paints.

 - Materials characterization through analysis of characteristic decomposition patterns